‘Hindi Hindu Histories’: Fascinating accounts of four 20th-century outliers who imagined new futures

 More self-consciously intellectual in his approach, the journalist Satyabhakt (1896-1985) was in the 1920s a pioneer of Communist organising in north India.
 But his insistence that Marxism needed an essentially Indian ethical foundation led to deep disagreements with the movement’s Anglophone elites.
 Like Santram BA, Satyabhakt found himself caught between the hostility from these local elites and the periodic colonial proscription of his books.

 Yet he pursued his advocacy of dialogue between Hinduism and Communism, finding in the Hindu-inflected Utopian vision of “Ram Rajya” a means of conveying what an ideal Communist society in India might actually look like.
-Like the other figures introduced in Gupta’s book, Satyabhakt now looks very much a pioneer, although now celebrated for his championship of Dalit causes rather than for his writings in the field of sexology.
+Like the other figures introduced in Gupta’s book, Santram now looks very much a pioneer, although now celebrated for his championship of Dalit causes rather than for his writings in the field of sexology.

 Experiments with societal freedom